On slowing down and reconnecting.

 Videographer: Hoang Nguyen @go.hobo

-“Today is Eid so it’s supposed to be a celebration,” Yuna explains to us as she apologetically lets us know that she may have to step out shortly for an at-home COVID test.
-There’s been a minor COVID exposure scare, and she and her husband aren’t taking their chances with cases and hospitalizations in Malaysia rising, much like the rest of the world.
+“Today is Eid, so it’s supposed to be a celebration,” Yuna explains to us as she apologetically lets us know that she may have to step out shortly for an at-home COVID test.
+Unfortunately, there’s been a minor COVID exposure scare.
+She and her husband aren’t taking their chances, especially with cases and hospitalizations in Malaysia rising, much like the rest of the world.

 She gets up at one point to take the COVID test and reveals a long line of books and magazines behind her.
 When she comes back, she asks us if we’ve ever done the test before and how we feel about it.
 She coyly says, “I actually kinda like it - it feels like someone’s scratching the back of your nose.”
 We laugh at how silly and specific this is - what a perfect example of how funny and open Yuna is - how willing she is to show her true self to the world, and more importantly, her fans.

 But “boring” is definitely not how one would describe her growth - in music and in using her platform.
-“I’m this hijabi, Asian, Malaysian woman in LA, in an American music industry.
-I really don’t know what I’m doing, but I’m just going to wing it,” she says, as she reminisces about her 23-year-old attitude when she decided to move to LA.
+“I’m this hijabi, Asian, Malaysian woman in LA, in the American music industry.
+I really don’t know what I’m doing, but I’m just going to wing it,” she says as she reminisced about her 23-year-old attitude when she decided to move to LA.
 Picking up and leaving in the middle of an objectively successful music career in Malaysia made people in her inner circle nervous.
 She humbly describes it as being “super scary because I’ve never known anyone from my country to do anything like I was going to do.”
-There were those who were skeptical that she would find success in the U.S. and kept telling her how much money could be made if she stayed.
+Some were skeptical that she would find success in the U.S. and kept telling her how much money could be made if she stayed.

 She smiles as she remembers those early days - now 11 years ago - and firmly says, “I think it’s safe to say that my passion was stronger than my fears.”

-Yuna’s fourth album, Rouge (2019), had an impressive track list, with seven out of the ten songs featuring other artists and collaborators.
-The pendulum may swing the other way with her next.
+Yuna’s fourth album, Rouge (2019), had an impressive tracklist, with seven out of the ten songs featuring other artists and collaborators.
+However, the pendulum may swing the other way with her next.
 “I feel like maybe I’m going to focus more on a solo project,” she said.
 “I’m not in a rush.”

 That assured, calming statement is Yuna in a nutshell.
 She unapologetically knows herself and knows how to make the best music on her own time.
-Talking to her, you wonder where she got her drive and her confidence, until you remember that she’s been singing since she was a child - constantly auditioning without much success until her big break in 2006 (all the while going to law school).
-No matter how you look at it, Yuna’s impressive.
-No one else in the industry looks like her (yet), or sounds quite like her, but she’s paved the way for all those who will surely come afterwards.
+Talking to her, you wonder where she got her drive and confidence until you remember that she’s been singing since she was a child - constantly auditioning without much success until her big break in 2006 (all the while going to law school).
+But, no matter how you look at it, Yuna’s impressive.
+No one else in the industry looks like her (yet) or sounds quite like her, but she’s paved the way for all those who will surely come afterward.
 And we’ll be here, still cheering her on.